 Owning a property in Portugal does not automatically make you a tax resident.
 However, certain criteria can change your situation:

-• Even if you stay for a shorter period of time, having permanently available housing can also justify this status.
+Even if you stay for a shorter period, having permanently available housing can also justify this status, under certain other conditions.

-This change of tax residence may have consequences on your taxation, in particular on your worldwide income or in the event of resale.
+This change of tax residence may have consequences on your taxation, especially in the event of a resale.
+To find out what applies to your case, it is important to refer to your country's tax treaty with Portugal.

 For newcomers, the NHR regime can offer attractive tax advantages for 10 years.